 So, what’s been going on with my lack of Christmas spirit this year?
 I think this is a by-product of several things.
 I’ve had a super busy few months.
 I’ve been whizzing around the countryside, work has been busy, home-life has been, frankly, crazy.
 I simply think it’s the case of sub-consciously choosing not having the mental capacity to think or plan anything else, like Christmas, least I crack!
-There have also been a few things that have happened in my life this year, as well as to friends, where the crap that has happened is truly perspective setting.
-The kind of crap where you look around at your life and realize, with shocking clarity, what’s important.
+There have also been a few things that have happened in my life this year, as well as to friends, where the bad thing that has happened is truly perspective setting.
+The kind of thing where you look around at your life and realize, with shocking clarity, what’s important.
 Friends, family, love.
 PEOPLE.
 That’s it.
 Nothing else really matters.
 A dear friend shared the photo above on Facebook recently.
 It struck a massive chord with me – I couldn’t agree more.
 This stuff: This is what matters.
 For this reason, Christmas will be a simple affair in our house this year: There’s a limit on presents and an emphasis on fun, laughter, and togetherness.
 I’ve been trying to find some presents that would fit within the family budget and I found a great custom bobblehead gift store.
 I think a custom bobblehead would be the perfect gift for my mum!
 I just feel like you cannot go wrong with something customized, I have also purchased some Custom Photo Keychains that are perfect for friends and family.
 I’m not too sure what I’ll get my dad yet, but I’m open to ideas!!

-Back to the tree.
+Back to the tree though.
 For Pete’s sake, we need a Christmas tree, at least for the sake of the little guy who lives with us as well as for my gorgeous young niece and nephew who are spending Christmas with us.
 So, tonight, I gave myself a pep talk about losing my selfish ways, an attitude adjustment followed and… It happened… For my nephew, I guess it wouldn’t hurt to get out the custom face santa hats and decorations to start getting into the Christmas spirit.